haitham-alalimi/note-pro/note_pro-privacy.md

 Notification permission is required in order to set alerts to the notes that are created if the user so desires Internet access is required in order to save backup copies on your Google Drive account You are requested to log in via Google’s email so that backup copies are saved on the Google Drive of this email that was registered.

+User data is erased once the account is logged out within the application